NHS tops survey of UK's most popular graduate employers

-GTI Media sales director Simon Rogers says The Guardian UK 300 is extremely important for students to find out how employers are viewed in all the sectors of work that they are interested in.
+GTI Media sales director Simon Rogers says the UK 300 is extremely important for students to find out how employers are viewed in all the sectors of work that they are interested in.

-‘It’s this sort of detail and analysis that makes The Guardian UK 300 a useful and unique reference work for student jobseekers,’ he says.
+‘It’s this sort of detail and analysis that makes the UK 300 a useful and unique reference work for student jobseekers,’ he says.

 ‘There are some fascinating interview profiles in the publication this year, with some of the top directors in the country agreeing to answer questions about their businesses or organisations and their career paths.
 It has been very interesting to talk to younger rising stars and to hear why they had felt drawn to their employers and not just in those sectors that appealed to them when they first set out applying for jobs.
 I expect many of them will reappear on our radar over the course of their careers as they shape the future of businesses and organisations in the years ahead.’

-You can read The Guardian UK 300 by downloading a copy or pick up a print edition as more than 100,000 will be available at university careers offices around the country.
+You can read the UK 300 by downloading a copy or pick up a print edition as more than 100,000 will be available at university careers offices around the country.

-Are you interested in taking part in The Guardian UK 300 research in 2014?
+Are you interested in taking part in the UK 300 research in 2014?
 There are prizes available for a lucky few who complete the survey.
 Look out for further information in the course of the year.